azmathasan92/kubeadm-kubernetes-cluster/README.md

 - ### Setup Kubernetes Cluster
 - ### Upgrade Kubernetes Cluster to Newer Version
 - ### Maintain Kubernetes Cluster (Add, Delete, or drain nodes)

+### Note: These scripts will run only on the DEBIAN based Operation System and we have sucessfully tested it on UBUNTU 16.4 LTS version.